 This page provides links to resources related to using lidar topography and OpenTopography for students at the undergraduate and graduate level.
 Other resources are highlighted on the resources for educators and resources for researchers, which we encourage users to explore.
-To learn more about using OpenTopography or lidar data, please visit the tutorials page.
+To learn more about using OpenTopography or lidar data, please visit the Getting Started page.
 OpenTopography is always looking to connect with students using lidar data in their studies or research.
 If you have any questions, visit our Frequently Asked Questions (FAQ) or email us at firstname.lastname@example.org.

 NCALM Seed Grants

 Many datasets available on OpenTopography were collected for graduate students via the National Center for Airborne Laser Mapping's (NCALM) Seed program.
 Each year, NCALM surveys up to ten projects (generally covering ~40 square kilometers) for graduate student PIs who need Airborne Laser Swath Mapping (ALSM) data.
 For more information about the program and how to submit a proposal, visit NCALM's Seed Program.

 OpenTopography and its affiliates occasionally have short courses designed for students who are interested in applying LiDAR data to their studies and reserach.
 For updates, subscribe to OpenTopography's News and Blog feeds (RSS: News | Blog), as well as on our Twitter and Facebook accounts.
 All materials from previously held courses are available on the workshops page.